jmeile/JMMidiBassPedalController/README.md

 # Troubleshooting
 If your equipment is not reacting as expected, then you can proceed as follows.

+The most common problem would be that you get:

+`'python3' is not recognized as an internal or external command, operable program or batch file`

+under Windows.
+This is because on Windows, there is no python3, so, you will have to use either "python" or the full path to it, ie:
+`"C:\Program Files\Python37\python.exe"`

+Similarly, under Linux you may get:
+`-bash: python3: command not found`

+This is because python is not installed or your default python is already python3.
+On the first case, install python3, on a debian like distro this can be accomplished as follows:
+`sudo apt install python3`

+On the second case, then try to just run: `python`.
+Please make sure that it is a 3.x version.

 Before going in detail through the following options, if you are under Windows, then you may need a software to create virtual midi ports: